Secure Cooperative Regenerating Codes for Distributed Storage Systems: NRBW values for MBCR point in DSS

 \section{NRBW values for MBCR point in DSS}

 The parameters of Proposition~\ref{thm:MBCRbound} are given in the following tables. $\ell_1=0$ case corresponds to the systems without security constraints. $t=1$ case corresponds to non-cooperative case.
-Red (green) font highlights cases with greater (respectively, smaller) cooperative NRBW ($\gamma/\mathcal{M}^{s}$) compared that of $t=1$.
+Red (green) font highlights cases with greater (respectively, smaller) cooperative NRBW ($\gamma/\mathcal{M}^{s}$) compared to that for $t=1$.
 We observed that the same trend continues for higher $n$ values.